mohankumar153/github-demo/README.md

 # github-demo
-Creating a new git hum demo repository for myself
+Creating a new git hub demo repository for myself